-If a custom server object extension (SOE) or a server object interceptor (SOI) is deployed on your server, it is available in the capabilities list.
+If a custom server object extension (SOE) or a server object interceptor (SOI) is deployed on your server, it is also available in the capabilities list.
 Use ArcGIS Server Manager to update the order of SOI execution after the service has been published.

-Map service properties
+Configure map service properties

+When you publish a map service, the Map capability is always enabled.
 Follow these steps to configure the map service properties: